-Here at St Luke’s, we understand that we provide a vital service to the people of Sheffield and beyond.
+Here at St Luke’s, we understand that we provide a vital service to the people of Sheffield.
 To ensure our services are as effective as possible, it is important that we remain up to date with the latest evidence and promote a culture of research.
 In addition, many of our patients and clients, as well as their families and carers express a desire to be involved in research and we understand that part of our role is to help facilitate these opportunities.

 We’re committed to engaging with, generating and leading on research in specialist palliative care.
 In collaboration with the School of Health and Related Research (ScHARR) at the University of Sheffield, we’ve appointed a Senior Clinical Lecturer to oversee the development of our research ambitions, and encouraged a number of our staff to develop their own research interests.